Explanations of typical terms you might come across in people and footfall counting

 Counting Zone– the specific area seen by a footfall counter, or the total area encapsulated by footfall counters covering each pedestrian entrance.

 Customer Conversion – refers to either the number of people passing a retail outlet who enter the store or the number of people who have made a purchase compared to the footfall in a given period.
-The first is shown as a ratio or percentage from the equation: Passing Traffic / Footfall, the second is shown as a ratio or percentage from the equation: Sales Transactions / Total Footfall
+The first is shown as a ratio or percentage from the equation: Passing Traffic / Footfall, the second is shown as a ratio or percentage from the equation: Sales Transactions / Total Footfall.

 Customer Insight – is the collection, deployment and analysis of information that allows a business to acquire, develop, understand and retain their customer base.
 Footfall offers a key piece of data to allow businesses greater insight into customer behaviour.